-Spatial regulation techniques rely on (prior) information about the image or morphologies e.g. size, shape, surface or spatial information of tumors.
-This knowledge is used to introduce constraints in form of regularization or penalization.
-Adaptive thresholding methods can be combined with model-based morphological processing for heterogeneous lesion segmentation \cite{moltz2008segmentation,moltz2009advanced}.
-Active contour\cite{kass1988snakes} based tumor segmentation relies on shape and surface information and utilize probablistic models\cite{ben2008liver} or histogram analysis\cite{linguraru2012tumor} to create segmentation maps automatically.
-Level set\cite{osher1988fronts} methods allow numerical computations of tumor shapes without parametrization.
-Level set approaches for liver tumor segmentation are combined with supervised pixel classification in 2D\cite{smeets2008segmentation} and 3D\cite{jimenez2011optimal}.
-Furthermore, one proposed level set method is parametrized by probability vectors provided by an initial 2D CNN\cite{hoogi2017adaptive}.
+\paragraph{Methods with thresholding and spatial regularization} Based on the assumption that gray level values of tumor areas differ from pixels/voxels belonging to regions outside the tumor, thresholding is a simple yet effective tool to automatically separate tumor from liver and background, first shown by Soler \emph{et al.} \citep{soler2001fully}.
+Since then the threshold have set by histogram analysis \citep{ciecholewski2007automatic}, maximum variance between classes \citep{nugroho2008contrast} and iterative algorithm \citep{abdel2010fully} to improve tumor segmentation results.
+Spatial regulation techniques rely on (prior) information about the image or morphologies, e.g., tumor size, shape, surface, or spatial information.
+This knowledge is used to introduce constraints in the form of regularization or penalization.
+Adaptive thresholding methods can be combined with model-based morphological processing for heterogeneous lesion segmentation \citep{moltz2008segmentation,moltz2009advanced}.
+Active contour \citep{kass1988snakes} based tumor segmentation relies on shape and surface information and utilize probabilistic models \citep{ben2008liver} or histogram analysis \citep{linguraru2012tumor} to create segmentation maps automatically.
+Level set \citep{osher1988fronts} methods allow numerical computations of tumor shapes without parametrization.
+Level set approaches for liver tumor segmentation are combined with supervised pixel/voxel classification in 2D \citep{smeets2008segmentation} and 3D \citep{jimenez2011optimal}.